 Millions of sites are hacked daily.
 It doesn’t matter what type of content management system or custom setup you are using; you still need to protect it the right way.

 When it comes to WordPress, you will get plenty of options for protecting your site.
 But, one that caught my attention early as WordFence.

-I am using WordPress from 2014, and WordFence is the first security plugin that I used on my site.
+I started using WordPress from 2014, and WordFence is the first security plugin that I used on my site.
 In the coming years, I tried multiple security plugins, including Sucuri.
 In this review, I will do an in-depth review of the WordFence plugin and services so that you can decide if it is a good fit for your site.

 Also, if you are in a hurry, then check out the table for WordFence Complete Review.

 |WordFence in a Nutshell||A WordPress Security Service Provider|

 |What services WordFence offers||WordPress Plugin + WordPress Site Clean Services|